wessenstam/coreworkshop/lab_network_configuration/lab_network_configuration.rst

 VM networking is configured through Prism (or optionally CLI/REST), making network management in AHV very simple.
 In the following exercise you will walk through virtual network creation in AHV.

 With AHV, you can also setup a DHCP server to automatically provide IP addresses for VMs using the IP address management (IPAM) service.
+Meaning you don't have to setup a separate DHCP server for the network.
+Which makes network management easier.

 Additional details about AHV networking can be found `here <https://nutanixbible.com/#anchor-book-of-ahv-networking>`_.